AML14/tratto/experiment/README.md

 ---

-This section outlines all requirements and corresponding setup instructions for each tool used in the experimental pipeline.
+This section outlines all requirements and corresponding setup instructions necessary to run the experimental pipeline.
-After the setup is complete, the user should be able to run each example command in the [Run the experiments](#3-run-the-experiments) section.

-## 1.0.
-General Requirements
+## 1.1.
+SDKMan

 [Sdkman](https://sdkman.io/) is used to easily manage the multiple Java Development Kit(s) (JDKs) required by the different tools of the experimental pipeline. **Sdkman** is a Software Development Kit (SDK) manager.